Published: February 17, 2022 | Last Updated: July 2, 2024

 Adding Markers is useful for labeling sections on a clip or timeline.
 Select the clip to make a mark on the clip, or select the timeline to make a mark on the timeline.

-To edit the marker, simply hover the playhead over the marker and hit M. This will bring up a popup window with different options for labeling or note taking.
+To edit the marker, hover the playhead over it and hit M. This will bring up a popup window with different options for labeling or note-taking.

 16. Select Clip at Playhead (D)

 Hit this shortcut with the playhead over a clip to select it without using the Quick Selection Tool.
-This is useful when needing to make quick adjustments in the Effect Controls panel.
+This is useful when making quick adjustments in the Effect Controls panel.

 17. Overwrite/Insert (./,)

-First, bring a clip into your source monitor, and then place the playhead over a desired section of the timeline.
-Hit (. – period) to overwrite that clip onto the timeline, or (, – comma) to insert the clip and shift the remaining clips to the right of the inserted clip.
+First, bring a clip into your source monitor and place the playhead over a desired section of the timeline.
+Hit (. – period) to overwrite that clip onto the timeline or (, – comma) to insert the clip and shift the remaining clips to the right of it.

 18. Isolated Select (Mac: Option+click/Windows: Control+click)

-Use this shortcut if you need to select either the video or audio portion of the clip without selecting the other.
+Use this shortcut if you must select the video or audio portion of the clip without selecting the other.
 This is used when making J or L cuts.

 19. Render Effects in Work Area (Mac: Return/Windows: Enter)

-Use when needing to render all of the effects between the In and Out points on the timeline.
+Use when rendering all of the effects between the In and Out points on the timeline.

 20. Multi-Camera Record On/Off Toggle (0)

-This is used to quickly start recording cuts in a multi-camera sequence.
+This is used to start recording cuts in a multi-camera sequence quickly.

 21. Select Camera (1, 2…9)

-After starting the Multi-Camera Record On/Off Toggle, use any of the number keys 1 through 9 to switch between cameras on your timeline.
+After starting the Multi-Camera Record On/Off Toggle, use any number keys 1 through 9 to switch between cameras on your timeline.

 Viewing/Changing Keyboard Shortcuts

-You can view all of the keyboard shortcuts available inside of Premiere by going to Premiere Pro > Keyboard shortcuts.
+You can view all keyboard shortcuts available inside Premiere by going to Premiere Pro > Keyboard shortcuts.

-This will bring up a map of all of the shortcuts available inside of Premiere.
-All of the keys displayed are the functions when you hit that key only.
+This will bring up a map of all the shortcuts available inside Premiere.
+The keys displayed are the functions when you hit them only.

-You can view other key functions by selecting any of the other modifier keys.
+You can view other key functions by selecting other modifier keys.
 For example, look at how the map changes when I hit the Shift key.

 You can also change any of the shortcuts.
-For example, I don’t ever use the Zoom (Z) keyboard shortcut.
-Instead, I changed the Z shortcut to Add Edit so that I can splice a clip without using the Razor Tool.
+For example, I never use the Zoom (Z) keyboard shortcut.
+Instead, I changed the Z shortcut to Add Edit to splice a clip without using the Razor Tool.

-You can also change it by selecting the command in the browser, click a blank area under the shortcut tab, and typing in the modifier manually.
+You can also change it by selecting the command in the browser, clicking a blank area under the shortcut tab, and typing in the modifier manually.

 Cheat Sheet for Mac and Windows